goessner/g2/README.md

 ### How the queue works ###
-Every invokation of a `g2` command method stores an equivalent graphics context - or custom function - in `g2`'s command queue.
-Finally with the help of the `g2.exe` method the queue is handed over to a graphics context instance for rendering.
+Every invokation of a `g2` command method stores an equivalent graphics context or custom function pointer in `g2`'s command queue.
+Finally with the help of the `g2.exe` method the queue is applied to a graphics context instance for rendering.

 ![img01]